ethereum/ethereum-org-website/src/content/guides/how-to-revoke-token-access/index.md

 ## Step 1: Use revoke access tools

-There are several websites that let you view and revoke smart contracts connected to your address.
+Several websites let you view and revoke smart contracts connected to your address.
 Visit the website and connect your wallet:

 - [Ethallowance](https://ethallowance.com/) (Ethereum)
 - [Etherscan](https://etherscan.io/tokenapprovalchecker) (Ethereum)